 - Quality assurance

-NoiseMap five uses advanced database technology to store the noise model and all the calculation results.
-This allows models of practically unlimited size and complexity to be created.
-The database looks after all the changes and the user’s computer only needs to receive data on the section that is being processed.
+This is achieved through advanced database technology built right into NoiseMap five to store the noise model and all the calculation results.
+It allows models of practically unlimited size and complexity to be created and handled efficiently.
+The architecture of the system is shown below.